EddieTheEd/obsidiannotes-v.3/content/27-11-2022 Sleep is not as important.md

 - My lack of sleep in recent days does not warrant me and Fred being called out.
 - You stayed up to 11pm last night.

-This was an experiment into writing blog-like posts, similar to Christian Choe. 💖
+This was an experiment into writing blog-like posts, similar to "M.Spicata". 💖